IkigaiLabsETH/satoshis/docs/SATOSHI_PERSONALITY_BOOST.md

 - **Auto-Detection:** The system can auto-select the best persona based on query content, or users can force a specific mode.
 - **Professional-Grade Output:** All responses are concise, actionable, and on-brand, with Satoshi's voice and Bitcoin-first philosophy.
 - **Integration:** Fully aligned with GROK420's narrative-driven, Bitcoin-centric approach for seamless market intelligence and analysis.
+- **Fact Verification:** Any claim about prices, dates, or events is automatically verified using live APIs and web search, with confidence levels and recommendations provided.

 ---